acontainerco/acontainerco.github.io/src/projects/tem.md

 * 21 handcrafted plaster containers one for each poem in the collection
 * 21 origami gemstones, crafted from Folia acid-free, lignin-free cardstock.
 Gemstones are handstamped with select lines from the poems using a Trodat 5223 self-inking stamp, and are sealed with methyl cellulose adhesive.
 * A kraft 9×12 envelope containing 21 broadside poems (plus notes), printed on Neenah Paper Royal Cotton Bright White Cardstock with light cockle finish.

-## About the Author

-Wided Rihana Khadraoui is a writer and curator.
-She regularly writes on art, culture and politics in the MENAT region.
-Her interests lie at the intersection of cultural representation, arts, and politics.

-Born in Algeria and raised in Washington D.C, Wided is currently based in in Melbourne, Australia after spending four years in Saudi Arabia.
-During her time in Saudi Arabia she came across Najmah Sayuti’s work on the concept of Allah (God) in pre-Islamic Arabia which led her to start researching Arabian polytheism and its relationship with the region’s monotheistic traditions, as well as myths and storytelling techniques in Bedouin culture.

-Wided also founded a creative non-profit platform, tazuri projects, with a focus on increasing access for traditionally marginalized groups in the creative sector.
-She has a continuing research interest in the creative participatory process, specifically writing as a tool for gatekeepers.